AnthonyEdvalson/Machina/README.md

 ​	This is where that whole section on series from earlier comes into play.
 Aggregators can keep track of values over time and make estimates on data when if not available.

 # Layer 3 – Data

 ​	The Data layer is responsible for storing information long term.
-Typically this will be in a database.
+Typically this will be in scylla, a simple ORM is provided to store and retrieve data from Scylla.

-# Layer 4 – Compute
+# Layer 4 – Compute (not implemented)

 ​	The Compute layer is the most heavily optimized portion of Machina.
 It needs to be capable of computing large volumes of information in the span of seconds.
 It gets this data from the Data layer, and provides GPU processing tools to produce results quickly.

-# Layer 5 – Interface
+# Layer 5 – Interface (not implemented)

-​	The Interface layer is the publicly facing portion of Machina, it uses standard REST API
+​	The Interface layer is the publicly facing portion of Machina, it uses a standard REST API